 The package object can be configured to support features such as restarting the package at checkpoints, signing the package with a digital certificate, setting the package protection level, and ensuring data integrity by using transactions.

 The package includes checkpoint properties that you can use to restart the package when one or more of its tasks fail.
 For example, if a package has two Data Flow tasks that update two different tables and the second task fails, the package can be rerun without repeating the first Data Flow task.
 Restarting a package can save time for long-running packages.
 Restarting means you can start the package from the failed task instead of having to rerun the whole package.
-For more information, see Using Checkpoints in Packages.
+For more information, see Restarting Failed Packages by Using Checkpoints.

 A package can be signed with a digital signature and encrypted by using a password or a user key.
 A digital signature authenticates the source of the package.
-The package includes properties that let you name the certificate and ensure that the digital signature is always checked when the package loads.
-For more information, see Security Considerations for Integration Services and Setting the Protection Level of Packages.
+However, you must also configure Integration Services to check the digital signature when the package loads.
+For more information, see Using Digital Signatures with Packages and Setting the Protection Level of Packages.

 Setting a transaction attribute on the package enables tasks, containers, and connections in the package to join the transaction.
 Transaction attributes ensure that the package and its elements succeed or fail as a unit.
 Packages can also run other packages and enroll other packages in transactions, so that you can run multiple packages as a single unit of work.
-For more information, see Incorporating Transactions in Packages.
+For more information, see Ensuring Data Integrity by Using Transactions.

 Custom Log Entries Available on the Package